In the interest of maximal gains and minimal risk, the front squat is a hands-down better exercise than the back squat.

 My point isn’t to make fun of these well-intentioned lifters; rather, it’s to bring attention to this commonly butchered exercise.
 Despite being crowned “the king” of all exercises, few techniques are butchered as poorly as the back squat.

-Miley is actually holding better spinal position than 90% of the people I see at the gym.
+Miley is actually holding better spinal position than 90% of the people I see.
 1-0 Miley.

-All training — all decisions in life, for that matter — is weighed on a risk/reward ratio.
+All training — all decisions in life, for that matter — are weighed on a risk/reward ratio.
 If the risk of a decision outweighs the reward, then it should be reconsidered.
 Let’s use a night out on the town as a comparison.

 With tequila, your hangover’s going to be a killer, but you’ll loosen your inhibitions, have fun, and grow the balls to approach the hottie you’ve been eyeing since you walked in the door.